christopher-j-w/chip-8-emulator/README.md

 # chip-8-interpreter

-The purpose of this project is to gain a deeper understanding of how emulators function including through implementation of a CHIP-8 interpreter.
+The purpose of this project is to gain a deeper understanding of how emulators function through implementation of a CHIP-8 interpreter.
 I hope to use this as a stepping stone to a more complex project of writing a gameboy emulator.

 ## What is CHIP-8?